berkde/FastTD3/README.md

 - **Network Size**: Larger networks may improve performance but increase training time
 - **Update Frequency**: Higher update frequency can improve sample efficiency

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## License